 As you can see in the comparison table above, the Vax range of carpet shampooers spans a lot of price points, motor power, and weight.
 There’s no doubt the V124A is the most popular model in the UK and it’s the only one with heated clean.
 On the whole, it’s probably the best Vax model.
-To see how it compares to other brands, check out our Top 5 Carpet Cleaners Guide.
+To see how it compares to other brands, check out our 5 Best Carpet Cleaners Guide on the front page.

 However, it is on the heavy side, so if you have back problems or just don’t want to be totally exhausted after cleaning your carpets, maybe look at the VRS801 – it’s powerful but light, and a fair bit cheaper than the 124A.

 Vax Carpet Cleaner Reviews

 We’ve reviewed most of the models you’re likely to run across, whether it be in a supermarket, local retailer, or eBay.
 If you have an idea of which model you’d like to know more about, go take a look!
 Our reviews are honest, independent, and detailed.

 - W87RPC Rapide Classic 2

 - VRS801 Dual Power Max

 - Dual V (V-124A)